sharetribe/flex-docs/src/docs/operator-guides/migrating-from-outside-sharetribe/index.md

 ### No updates are supported

-The import is loaded only once to the production environment and currently updates with multiple imports are not supported.
+The import is loaded only once to the production environment and currently updates with multiple production data imports are not supported.

 ### Test import

 We can perform multiple imports to test environment, with the caveat that no data deletion in this situation is possible.
-This might lead to double information being uploaded to the test site.
+This might lead to duplicate information being uploaded to the test environment.

-Also, anonymizing test import data by hiding sensitive information like names, addresses, email addresses and stripe keys is highly recommended.
+Also, anonymizing test import data by hiding sensitive information like names, addresses, email addresses and Stripe keys is highly recommended.

 We recommend that you only use a subset of your data for the test import.
 The purpose of the test migration is to confirm that your